-Dr. Tina Payne Bryson is the co-author (with Dan Siegel) of two New York Times bestsellers -- THE WHOLE-BRAIN CHILD (Random House Delacorte, 2011),and NO-DRAMA DISCIPLINE (Random House Bantam, 2014) -- each of which has been translated into over twenty languages.
-She is a psychotherapist and the Founder/Executive Director of The Center for Connection in Pasadena, California, where she offers parenting consultations and provides therapy to children and adolescents.
+Dr. Tina Payne Bryson is the co-author (with Dan Siegel) of THE YES BRAIN (Random House, 2018), as well as two New York Times bestsellers -- THE WHOLE-BRAIN CHILD (Random House Delacorte, 2011),and NO-DRAMA DISCIPLINE (Random House Bantam, 2014) -- each of which has been translated into over thirty languages.
+She is a psychotherapist and the Founder/Executive Director of The Center for Connection and Play Strong Institute in Pasadena, California, where she offers parenting consultations and provides therapy to children and adolescents.

 Tina emphasizes that before she’s a parenting educator, or a researcher, she’s a mom.
 She limits her clinical practice and speaking engagements so that she can spend time with her family.
 Alongside her husband, parenting her three boys is what makes her happiest: “They’re my heart.
 Their personalities make life so much fun.
 They’ve also made my research very personal, helping bring together the different roles I play in my life, where I’m part-time educator/researcher, and full-time Little-League-mom/super-Jedi-spy-with-laser-powers.
 As I’ve studied attachment and childrearing theory and the science of how brains work, I’ve been able to apply that knowledge and let it help me parent more the way I want: lovingly, intentionally, and effectively.”

 Tina’s professional life now focuses on taking research and theory from various fields of science, and offering it in a way that’s clear, realistic, humorous, and immediately helpful.
 As she puts it, “For parents, clinicians, and teachers, learning about how kids’ (and their own) brains work is surprisingly practical, informing how they approach discipline, how they help kids deal with everyday struggles, and ultimately how they connect with the children they care about.”